NIH Grants Policy Statement

 Use of the Closeout feature in the eRA Commons is strongly encouraged.
 Submission of non-financial closeout documents (such as the final progress report and HHS 568 Final Invention Statement and Certification) not submitted through the eRA Commons may be e-mailed as PDF attachments to the NIH Central Closeout Center.
 Paper copies of the final progress report and HHS 568 may be faxed or mailed to the NIH Central Closeout Center at the contact information provided in Part III.

-The formal notification of an adverse determination will contain a cfcs.Data of the grantee’s appeal rights.
-In the first level appeal of an adverse determination, the grantee must submit a request for review to the NIH official specified in the notification, detailing the nature of the disagreement with the adverse determination and providing supporting
+The formal notification of an adverse determination will contain a statement of the grantee’s appeal rights.
+In the first level appeal of an adverse determination, the grantee must submit a request for review to the NIH official specified in the notification, detailing the nature of the disagreement with the adverse determination and providing supporting documents in accordance with the procedures contained in the notification.

-"The request for review must include a copy of the adverse determination, must identify the issue(s) in dispute, and must contain a full cfcs.Data of the grantee’s position with respect to such issue(s) and the pertinent facts and reasons in support of the grantee’s position.
-In addition to the required written cfcs.Data, the grantee shall provide copies of any documents supporting "42 CFR part 50.406(b).
+"The request for review must include a copy of the adverse determination, must identify the issue(s) in dispute, and must contain a full statement of the grantee’s position with respect to such issue(s) and the pertinent facts and reasons in support of the grantee’s position.
+In addition to the required written statement, the grantee shall provide copies of any documents supporting its claim."
+42 CFR 50.406(b).

 In addition to the adverse determinations indicated above, the DAB is the single level of appeal for disputes related to the establishment of F&A cost rates, research patient care rates, and certain other cost allocations used in determining amounts to be reimbursed under NIH grants (e.g., cost allocation plans negotiated with State or local governments and computer, fringe benefit, and other special rates); http://www.hhs.gov/dab/divisions/appellate/index.html.
 The determination leading to such disputes may be made by an HHS official other than the GMO and may affect NIH grants as well as other HHS grants.